waarrk/eLpis/diary/top.md

 Install ROS on Jetson Nano

 [August 12](contents/august12.md)
-Install Lider's driver on ROS in PC for test.
+Install Lider's driver on ROS in PC for test